sajjadGG/book-python/machine-learning/model-quality/model-quality.rst

     plt.ylabel('Testing Accuracy')
     plt.show()

-Downsides of train/test split
+Downsides of train/test split:
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Provides a **high-variance estimate** of out-of-sample accuracy
 #. :math:`K` - fold **cross-validation** overcomes the limitation
 #.
 Train/test split is still used because of its flexibility and speed

 Source: https://www.dataschool.io

 Regularyzacja
 =============
-Regularyzacja – wprowadzenie dodatkowej informacji do rozwiązywanego zagadnienia źle postawionego w celu polepszenia jakości rozwiązania.
-Regularyzacja jest często wykorzystywana przy rozwiązywaniu problemów odwrotnych.
+* Regularyzacja – wprowadzenie dodatkowej informacji do rozwiązywanego zagadnienia źle postawionego w celu polepszenia jakości rozwiązania.
+* Regularyzacja jest często wykorzystywana przy rozwiązywaniu problemów odwrotnych.

-Regularyzacja jest sposobem na zmniejszenie prawdopodobieństwa pojawienia się overfittingu
+* Regularyzacja jest sposobem na zmniejszenie prawdopodobieństwa pojawienia się overfittingu

 .. figure:: img/model-quality-regularization.png

-    Regularyzacja – wprowadzenie dodatkowej informacji do rozwiązywanego zagadnienia źle postawionego w celu polepszenia jakości rozwiązania.

 Random Forrest
 ==============
 A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and use averaging to improve the predictive accuracy and control over-fitting.
 The sub-sample size is always the same as the original input sample size but the samples are drawn with replacement if bootstrap=True (default).

 Ensemble averaging
 ==================
-In machine learning, particularly in the creation of artificial neural networks, ensemble averaging is the process of creating multiple models and combining them to produce a desired output, as opposed to creating just one model.
-Frequently an ensemble of models performs better than any individual model, because the various errors of the models "average out."
+* In machine learning, particularly in the creation of artificial neural networks, ensemble averaging is the process of creating multiple models and combining them to produce a desired output, as opposed to creating just one model.
+* Frequently an ensemble of models performs better than any individual model, because the various errors of the models "average out."

-Ensemble averaging is one of the simplest types of committee machines.
+* Ensemble averaging is one of the simplest types of committee machines.
 Along with boosting, it is one of the two major types of static committee machines.
-In contrast to standard network design in which many networks are generated but only one is kept, ensemble averaging keeps the less satisfactory networks around, but with less weight.
-The theory of ensemble averaging relies on two properties of artificial neural networks:
+* In contrast to standard network design in which many networks are generated but only one is kept, ensemble averaging keeps the less satisfactory networks around, but with less weight.
+* The theory of ensemble averaging relies on two properties of artificial neural networks:

     #.
 In any network, the bias can be reduced at the cost of increased variance
     #.
 In a group of networks, the variance can be reduced at no cost to bias

-In machine learning ensemble refers only to a concrete finite set of alternative models, but typically allows for much more flexible structure to exist among those alternatives.
+* In machine learning ensemble refers only to a concrete finite set of alternative models, but typically allows for much more flexible structure to exist among those alternatives.

 .. code-block:: python